The Problem

 Takeaways

-Since this is a course project, I believe there's still more work to be done.
-I'm looking forward to validating the design with real-world users.
+Since this is a course project, I believe there's still more work to be done for the real-world users.

 Next Steps